BIOSS Area B: Supra-cellular Signalling Pathways

 Investigators BIOSS B:

-Dr. Sebastian Arnold, Prof. Ralf Baumeister, Prof. Christoph Borner, Prof. Thomas Brox, Prof. Leena Bruckner-Tuderman, Dr. Tilman Brummer, Prof. Karsten Buse, Dr. Christine Dierks, Prof. Andreas Hecht, Prof. Hassan Jumaa, Prof. Wolfgang Kühn, Prof. Silke Lassmann, Prof. Thomas Laux, Dr. Soeren Lienkamp, Dr. Ulrich Maurer, Dr. David Medgyesi, Dr. Roland Nitschke, Dr. Daria Onichtchouk, Prof. Klaus Palme, Prof. Marco Prinz, Dr. Jan Pruszak, Dr. Giorgos Pyrowolakis, Prof. Dr. Thomas Reinheckel, Prof. Michael Reth, Prof. Alexander Rohrbach, Dr. Günter Roth, PD Dr. Oliver Schilling, Prof. Prasad Shastri, Prof. Matias Simons, PD Dr. Cassian Sitaru, Prof. Jens Timmer, Prof. Pascal Tomakidi, Jun.
-Prof. Max Ulbrich, Prof. Gerald Urban, Prof. Gerd Walz, Prof. Wilfried Weber, Prof. Dr. Robert Zeiser
+Prof. Sebastian Arnold, Prof. Ralf Baumeister, Prof. Christoph Borner, Prof. Thomas Brox, Prof. Leena Bruckner-Tuderman, Prof. Tilman Brummer, Prof. Karsten Buse, Dr. Christine Dierks, Prof. Andreas Hecht, Prof. Hassan Jumaa, Prof. Wolfgang Kühn, Prof. Silke Lassmann, Prof. Thomas Laux, PD Dr. Soeren Lienkamp, Dr. Ulrich Maurer, Dr. David Medgyesi, Dr. Roland Nitschke, Dr. Daria Onichtchouk, Prof. Klaus Palme, Prof. Marco Prinz, Dr. Jan Pruszak, Dr. Giorgos Pyrowolakis, Prof. Thomas Reinheckel, Prof. Michael Reth, Prof. Alexander Rohrbach, Dr. Günter Roth, PD Dr. Oliver Schilling, Prof. Prasad Shastri, Prof. Matias Simons, PD Dr. Cassian Sitaru, Prof. Jens Timmer, Prof. Pascal Tomakidi, Dr. Max Ulbrich, Prof. Gerald Urban, Prof. Gerd Walz, Prof. Wilfried Weber, Prof. Dr. Robert Zeiser